mheap/nexmo-developer/_open_api/errors/messages-olympus.md

 `1340` | Outside of the allowed window | This message is sent outside of allowed response window.
 `1350` | Phone matching fee not paid | Requires phone matching access fee to be paid by the the Facebook Page.
 `1360` | TTL was activated | TTL was activated, no callbacks and no charge will be issued.
 `1370` | Expired access Token | The access token has expired, for Facebook Messenger, the consent has to be periodically given every 90 days.
-Try to delete and reconnect the Facebook page to Nexmo.
+Try to delete and reconnect the Facebook page to Vonage.